How does Heterophily Impact the Robustness of Graph Neural Networks? Theoretical Connections and Practical Implications: Abstract

 \section{Abstract}

-Empirical studies on the robustness of graph neural networks (GNNs) have suggested a relation between the vulnerabilities of GNNs to adversarial attacks and the increased presence of heterophily in perturbed graphs (where edges tend to connect nodes with dissimilar features and labels).
-In this work, we formalize the relation between heterophily and robustness, bridging two topics previously investigated by separate lines of research.
-We theoretically and empirically show that for graphs exhibiting homophily (low heterophily), impactful structural attacks always lead to increased levels of heterophily, while for graph with heterophily the change in the homophily level depends on the node degrees.
-By leveraging these insights, we deduce that a design principle identified to significantly improve predictive performance under heterophily---separate aggregators for ego- and neighbor-embeddings---can also inherently offer increased robustness to GNNs.
-Our extensive empirical analysis shows that GNNs adopting this design alone can achieve significantly improved \emph{empirical and certifiable} robustness compared to the best-performing unvaccinated model.
-Furthermore, {models with this design} can be readily combined with explicit defense mechanisms to yield improved robustness with up to 18.33\% increase in performance under attacks compared to the best-performing vaccinated model.
+We bridge two research directions on graph neural networks (GNNs), by formalizing the relation between heterophily of node labels (i.e., connected nodes tend to have dissimilar labels) and the robustness of GNNs to adversarial attacks.
+Our theoretical and empirical analyses show that for homophilous graph data, impactful structural attacks always lead to reduced homophily, while for heterophilous graph data the change in the homophily level depends on the node degrees.
+These insights have practical implications for defending against attacks on real-world graphs: we deduce that separate aggregators for ego- and neighbor-embeddings, a design principle which has been identified to significantly improve prediction for heterophilous graph data, can also offer increased robustness to GNNs.
+Our comprehensive experiments show that GNNs merely adopting this design achieve improved \emph{empirical and certifiable} robustness compared to the best-performing unvaccinated model.
+Additionally, combining this design with explicit defense mechanisms against adversarial attacks leads to an improved robustness with up to 18.33\% performance increase under attacks compared to the best-performing vaccinated model.